FrankRidder/BoxTurtleLid/README.md

 ---
 ## Print Notes

 Note that several of the STL require the addition of supports.
-Alignment and addition of supports I leave to user.
+Alignment and addition of supports are left to the user.

 ## Build Instructions